Updated: Apr 24

 “But he answered and said to them, 'An evil and adulterous generation craves for a sign; and yet no sign will be given to it but the sign of Jonah the prophet; for just as Jonah was three days and three nights in the belly of the sea monster, so will the Son of Man be three days and three nights in the heart of the earth.
 The men of Nineveh will stand up with this generation at the judgment, and will condemn it because they repented at the preaching of Jonah; and behold, something greater than Jonah is here.'” - Matthew 12:38-40.

-Let's go back to the story of Jonah to find the historical story of Jonah and Nineveh, and see why their story is highlighted in Scripture.
+Let's go back to the story of Jonah to find the history of Jonah and Nineveh, and see why their story is highlighted in Scripture.

 Jonah is called the son of Amittai in Jonah 1:1.
 It came as a surprise to me that Jonah is also mentioned in the book of 2 Kings 14:25,